 understanding by matching local community members with international students and scholars attending Indiana University of Pennsylvania

 Learning about another culture is an enjoyable way to expand your awareness of the diversity of the world and a practical way to promote cultural exchange and peace between nations.

 International students/scholars and community members are matched for the length of one academic year, from August through May, or for the remainder of that period, if made mid-year.

-in a workshop aimed to enhance their experience with their international student/scholar match, and receive answers any questions that they might have.
+a workshop aimed to enhance their experience with their international student/scholar match, and receive answers to any questions that they might have.

 What happens after a student/scholar is matched with a community member will depend on the pair’s mutual interests.
 For example, members might invite their matches for a dinner at home, to attend a cultural or sporting event, to take a shopping trip,